-The scapula, also known as the shoulder blade is a triangular, flat bone of shoulder girdle that articulates with the head of the humerus at the glenohumeral joint which is popularly called as the shoulder joint, and with the lateral end of the clavicle at the acromioclavicular joint.
+The scapula, also known as the shoulder blade is a triangular, flat bone of shoulder girdle that articulates with the head of the humerus at the glenohumeral joint which is popularly called the shoulder joint, and with the lateral end of the clavicle at the acromioclavicular joint.
 In doing so, the scapula connects the upper limb to the trunk.
-Following diagram would explain the relation of the scapula to the thorax.
+The following diagram would explain the relation of the scapula to the thorax.

 Scapula Anatomy Details